Security-Onion-Solutions/securityonion-docs/PostInstallation.rst

 -  Full-time analysts may want to use an `Analyst VM <Analyst-VM>`__.

 -  Setup defaults to only opening port 22 in the `firewall <Firewall>`__.
-If you need to connect `<Wazuh>`_ agents, syslog devices, or analyst VMs, you can run the `<so-allow>`_ utility which will walk you through creating firewall rules to allow these devices to connect.
+If you want to connect analyst VMs, `<Wazuh>`_ agents, or syslog devices, you can run the `<so-allow>`_ utility which will walk you through creating firewall rules to allow these devices to connect.

 -  Run the following to see how your sensor is coping with the load.
 You should check this on a daily basis to make sure your sensor is not dropping packets.
 Consider adding it to a cronjob and having it emailed to you (see the “configure email” link below).